apache/mxnet/docs/how_to/env_var.md

 MXNet has several settings that you can change with environment variables.
 Typically, you wouldn't need to change these settings, but they are listed here for reference.

-For example, you can set these environment variables in linux or mac as follows:
+For example, you can set these environment variables in Linux or macOS as follows:
 ```
 export MXNET_GPU_WORKER_NTHREADS=3
 ```